Ontario Premier League: Origins

-Reorganization
+Reorganization and rebranding

 In 2024, League1 Ontario restructured from a single league into a three-tier competition.
 Existing teams were assigned to one of the top-two tiers based on the number of points they earned in the previous two seasons.
 The top-tier "League1 Ontario Premier" division included the top 12 teams while the second tier "League1 Ontario Championship" division featured the remaining 10 teams (with expansion to 12 teams in the 2025 season).
 Along with this, a third tier known as League2 Ontario debuted in 2024 with 24 teams that included existing club B teams and new teams joining the league.
 League2 was created as an entry point for expansion clubs to the L1O system.

 Under the reorganization, teams have the ability to move up and down between tiers through a process of promotion and relegation.
 The 2024 season also saw the return of the L1 Cup, a league cup knockout tournament which features teams from all three tiers of the L1O system.

+In January 2026, the league rebranded as the Ontario Premier League and adopted a new logo.
+This change coinceded with rebrands to Premier Soccer Leagues Canada (formerly League1 Canada) and the Canadian Premier League, to create a unified identity.
+The three tiers of the Ontario Premier League were renamed to Ontario Premier League 1, Ontario Premier League 2, and Ontario Premier League 3.